The Secret to Feeling Full: Connecting with Others

 Cook outs, picnics, birthday parties, holiday traditions.
 These are the connections that we cherish.
 Many of us connect by creating memories together around special events.
-Sharing milestones validates who we are, what we’ve accomplished, and brings us joy.
+I love sharing milestones with others because it validates who we are, what we’ve accomplished, and brings us joy.

 We do the same thing with vacations, game nights, screen time, walks (okay this is more my list of things I do with my family but hey…).
 We create daily and annual traditions we do together.
 It’s the little things that connect us, that show we care about one another, and what we’ll remember years later (like how I remember my dad making fried eggs on Saturday mornings with toast slathered in peanut butter and honey).
 When we share who we are with each other we add our own ripple in the water that blends in with others; who we are adds beauty and uniqueness to someone else’s memory or experience.
 Breakfasts would’ve been dull affairs if my dad hadn’t made those eggs, but because of this tradition of his, I remember it and smile when I think of it.
 He brought joy into my memory.
 So you can be the ripple that flows good things into the lives of others.